habuma/spring-ai-rag-example/README.md

 $ export OPENAI_API_KEY=sk-1234567890abcdef1234567890abcdef
 ```

 You'll also need a document for it to load.
 Set the `app.resource` property
 in src/main/resources/application.properties to the resource URL of the
 document.
+It is set to load the Wikipedia page for the game of Chess, but
+you can change it to something else.
 For example:

 ```
-app.resource=file:///Users/someuser/Spring_in_Action_SixthIEdition.pdf
+app.resource=file:///Users/someuser/Spring_in_Action_SixthEdition.pdf
 ```

 The resource URL can be a file, classpath, or even an HTTP URL.
 The file